Sambhajirao Angre I

 Sardar Sambhajirao Angre I was the prime minister of the Gwalior Kingdom during the rule of Jankoji Rao Scindia II and Jayajirao Scindia.
 He was the great-grandson of the famous Maratha Navy admiral Kanhoji Angre and grandson of Yesaji Angre.

 Career

 Yesaji Angre died around 1734, in disputes among the Angre family.
-In search of opportunity, Yesaji Angre's sons Mawji and Baburao (Sambhajirao’s father and uncle respectively), moved to Gwalior to live with their sister Maina Bai, who was the mother of the ruler, Daulat Rao Scindia.
+In search of opportunity, Yesaji Angre's sons Mawji and Baburao (Sambhajirao's father and uncle respectively), moved to Gwalior to live with their sister Maina Bai, who was the mother of the ruler, Daulat Rao Scindia.

-Sambhaji’s uncle, Baburao Angre became an important member of Daulat Rao Scindia’s court, serving as prime minister and commander-in-chief.
+Sambhaji's uncle, Baburao Angre, became an important member of Daulat Rao Scindia’s court, serving as prime minister and commander-in-chief.
 Baburao Angre was childless, hence he adopted his brother's son Sambhajirao.
-Fortwith, Sambhaji earned a reputation for curbing the rampant and widespread banditry in Malwa.
+Forthwith, Sambhaji earned a reputation for curbing the rampant and widespread banditry in Malwa.
 He later became a trusted advisor and the prime minister for Jankoji Rao Scindia II, Daulat Rao Scindia’s successor.